mazwat/mazwat.github.io/oop-ws.md

 ## EXERCISE 3 - OOP in **Unity**
 ### Animal Kingdom

-Based on the Tavern example given create your own auto generated game scene.
+Based on the [Tavern example](https://learningspace.falmouth.ac.uk/mod/resource/view.php?id=217763) rpvided in the Learning Space, create your own auto generated game scene.
 This time you are going to be making ‘Animal Kingdom’ a generic rip off of ‘Animal Crossing’.
 You are going to create a village populated by 10 random animals with their own behaviours.

 ![Example Scene in Unity](images/unity-animal.png)